For Our San Martin Neighbors

 Highland Sewer Upgrade ProjectIn early 2018, the City completed the Highland Avenue Sewer Upgrade Project, providing additional trunk line capacity to the City's sewer trunk line.
 This project upsized the previous 21-inch diameter pipe to 30-inch pipe.
 The project also included the installation of new metering equipment with alarm capabilities to alert operators of high flow conditions.

-Most recently, HydroScience Engineers is now under contract to complete the design for the remaining segments to Gilroy.
-An Initial Study is under way and should be completed by the end of 2017.
-The final sewer pipeline segment is anticipated to be functioning in December 2019.
+HydroScience Engineers is under contract to complete the design for the remaining segments to Gilroy.
+The designs for the relief line are underway and the City of Morgan Hill anticipates the plans will be substantially complete and alignment finalized by December 2018.
 The relief line south of Highland Avenue will follow a different alignment than the existing trunk line.
-The new line will be constructed entirely in public right of way in the following alignment: Exhibit
+The new line will be constructed entirely in public right of way in the following alignment:

 Continuation of New Relief Line

-East in Highland Ave to Monterey Road, then south in Monterey Road to Gilroy city limits.
+East in Highland Ave to Monterey Road, then south in Monterey Road to the Gilroy city limits.

 Permit to Operate Sewer Trunk Line